Basker Docs

 Combining extension points

-Real-world extensions often combine all three.
+Real-world extensions often combine both.
 A typical example: an organisation wants to surface "Featured sponsors" on their homepage.
 They:

 • Define a Sponsor custom object with name, tier, logo, and link.